 Yesterday* I discovered the following Late Show With David Letterman clip, from December 22 of last year, on YouTube:

 * Almost 14 years later I discovered that the original clip had been pulled from YouTube.
-The link above, which I can't embed on Blogger the normal way, will have to do.
+The link above, which I can't embed on Blogger the normal way because of the time stamp, will have to do.

 Thursday, August 20, 2009